What Happened (Clinton book): International sales What Happened also performed strongly in its release outside of the United States. In the United Kingdom, What Happened debuted atop The Sunday Times bestseller list.

-I think the first woman candidate for President, the one who won the popular vote, has every right to offer her own take on the election.
-But bear in mind that many—if not all—of the people tearing down Clinton and her new memoir, What Happened, haven't actually read it.
-Bear in mind, too, that few—if any—of these same people called out Bernie Sanders for writing his own campaign memoir, one that dropped just days post-election.
-No, there's some sort of special virulence reserved for Clinton.
-And she gets it.
-In fact, she spends much of What Happened parsing that very question.
+Critical reception What Happened polarized book critics.

 Jennifer Senior of The New York Times said:

-"What Happened" is not one book, but many.
+What Happened is not one book, but many.
 It is a candid and blackly funny account of her mood in the direct aftermath of losing to President Donald J. Trump.
 It is a post-mortem, in which she is both coroner and corpse.
 It is a feminist manifesto.
 It is a score-settling jubilee.
 It is a rant against James B. Comey, Bernie Sanders, the media, James B. Comey, Vladimir Putin and James B. Comey.
 It is a primer on Russian spying.
 It is a thumping of Trump.

 For Washington Post writer David Weigel noted that Clinton "apologizes to the reader, who has to relive all of this.
 'It wasn't healthy or productive,' she writes, 'to dwell on the ways I felt I'd been shivved.'
 It's a perfect word, 'shivved.'
 The Hillary Clinton of this bitter memoir ... again and again ... blames herself for losing, apologizing for her 'dumb' email management, for giving paid speeches to banks, for saying she would put coal miners 'out of business.'
 She veers between regret and righteous, sometimes in the same paragraph."

 A review in the Chicago Tribune by Heidi Stevens stated that the passages in the book about Russia's involvement in the US election "read like a spy novel".
 Thomas Frank in The Guardian contends that "Unfortunately, her new book is less an effort to explain than it is to explain away. ...
 Still, by exercising a little discernment, readers can find clues to the mystery of 2016 here and there among the clouds of blame-evasion and positive thinking."

 An analysis by Ezra Klein, editor-in-chief of Vox, saw a different role for the book, making reference to Clinton's belief that progress is best made by working within the political system: "What Happened has been sold as Clinton's apologia for her 2016 campaign, and it is that.
 But it's more remarkable for Clinton's extended defense of a political style that has become unfashionable in both the Republican and Democratic parties."